HimanshuMishra123/aws-devops-zero-to-hero/day-25/README.md

     Click on the "Add rule" button.

-    Choose "Create a custom rule."
+    Choose "Create a custom Lambda rule."

-    Give your rule a name and description (e.g., "Monitoring for EC2 Instances").

-    For "Scope of changes," choose "Resources."

-    Define the rule trigger.
     You can use AWS Lambda as the trigger source.
 If you haven't already created a Lambda function for this rule, create one that checks whether monitoring is enabled      for an EC2 instance.
 The Lambda function will return whether the resource is compliant or not based on monitoring status.

+    Give your rule a name and description (e.g., "Monitoring for EC2 Instances").

+    Use Lambda function ARN

+    Define the rule trigger type - (when configuration changes).

+    For "Scope of changes," choose "Resources."

+        Resource category - AWS resources
+        Resource type - AWS EC2 Instance
+        Resource identifier (optional) - mtlb kis type ke EC2, any specific filter

 Step 3: Define the Custom Rule in AWS Config